Healthy Homes Assessment Waipawa

 Draught Stopping Waipawa

-Draughts are a major cause of dropping temperatures within households.
-A humid home costs more to heat, meaning wasting energy and incurring higher costs.
+Draughts are a major cause of dropping temperatures within homes.
+A draughty home will cost more to heat, which means wasting money and energy.

-If you can feel external air flowing in or the air is clear from a hole or gap and you can feel it, it is most likely a gap or an opening that needs sealing in somehow.
-Cracks and gaps that are large should be stopped permanently.
-Cracks that are greater than 3mm and allow air to enter or exit from your home require to be sealed.
-For example, if an open fireplace isn’t in use it can create draughts.
-This should be shut off.
-Property managers and landlords are accountable for ensuring such draughts are eliminated as much as possible.
+If you can feel external air flowing in or an unobstructed draught coming out of a hole or gap, then it is probably a gap or crack that requirements sealing in some way.
+Large gaps and cracks should be permanently stopped.
+The gaps that exceed 3mm that allow air in or out into the home need seals.
+For instance, if an open fireplace isn’t in use it can cause draughts and should be shut off.
+Property managers and landlords are responsible for making sure that these draughts are stopped whenever imaginable.

-There is no require to block up intentional gaps or holes which are part of the building.
-For instance, small gaps around doors and windows could be required to allow movement of the structure as the household heats and cools, so that they are able to be closed and opened rather than being stuck.
-We will inspect the windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes that are part of the building.
+For example, tiny gaps around windows and doors might be necessary to allow for the movement of the building as the home is heated and cools so that they can still be opened and closed rather than sticking.
+We will test every window and door as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections